 As soon as you have more photo layers you may spend too much time on them, well you might not but I do.

 So the way to go is to edit your pics beforehand then collage them to one photo layer and then use that single photo layer for your page.
 I like to make my collages with the google photos app.
 Google photos app can handle up to 9 pics for a single collage.
 That is not too much but it usually does the job.
-If you really do need more pics on one collage you can combine collages to collages.
+If you really do need more pics on one collage you can combine collages with collages.

-I care about photography and whenever I had an average photo to scrapbook it sure did not get any better by burying it in scrapbook elements.
+I care about photography and whenever I have an below average photo to scrapbook it sure does not get any better by burying it in scrapbook elements.
 Rather, the contrary is the case: the perfect graphics highlight the shortcomings of the photography in quite an obvious manner.
 The photo is really the element memory keeping is fostered around.
 So in order to get the best photo possible, I make the best photo I can when I make it and not in post.
 But often enough, the worst photos make the best memories and photo editing is a topic that has to be dealt with one way or the other.

 2. USE 3 PIECES OF SUPPLIES ONLY

 plus your photo and your text.
 So that can be 3 papers or 2 papers and 1 ellie and so on.
 Wordart is a fantastic element for 5 minute pages.

 to 3 fonts max better yet 2 or 1.